push-based/observable-hq--audit/README.md

 ### `loading`

-After a look in the delivered HTML I have little hope we can land an impact with lazy loading resources as they already have it in use pretty much every where.
+After a look in the delivered HTML I have a little hope we can land an impact with lazy loading resources as they already have it in use pretty much every where.

 Let's quickly check the images without loading lazy on the page...